fabriceleal/Jsoned/README.md

 ## About Jsoned

 As you can see in the wiki, there are inconsistencies through the commands, mainly in the stuff that is sent into the functions provided as input.
 I shall review this.
+First called jed, I renamed it as jsoned, as "jed" was already a npm module >:(